+Color

-Color The color of the emitted light.
+The color of the emitted light.
+If a color map is specified, this tints the color map.

+Enable Temperature

-Enable Temperature Turns color temperature on or off.
+Turns color temperature on or off.
 Below we use the same Luxo/Pixar HDRI and use the following temperatures: 6500K (default), 4000K, and lastly 8500K.

+Color Temperature

-Color Temperature Allow the user to choose the color temperature of the light in Kelvins.
+Allow the user to choose the color temperature of the light in Kelvins.
 Unlike the basic light color, this allows the user to easily pick plausible light colors based on standard temperature measurements.
 This control will act like a filter or gel (a tinted transparent surface) in front of your light.
 If your light is white, you will get the chosen color temperature.
 If your light is colored, the color temperature will make it cooler (over 6500K) or warmer (below 6500K).